csiu/coursework-stat545/_posts/2015-09-19-hw1-github-push.md

 The setup of this site should be sufficient in **demonstrating** that I can *and know how to* `push` changes to GitHub.

-I would also like to mention that this GitHub Pages themes is called [Flex](https://github.com/the-development/flex)
+p.s.

+The Jekyll theme used is called [Flex](https://github.com/the-development/flex).